MikeCillo/MusicScoreAssistant/README.md

 # Music Score Assistant

 ## 🎵Introduction
-Music Score Assistant is an innovative project designed to revolutionize music accessibility for visually impaired individuals.
+Music Score Assistant is an innovative project developed by the **University of Salerno** in the **Musimathics laboratory**, designed to revolutionize music accessibility for visually impaired individuals.
 By leveraging tactile and auditory feedback, it allows users to experience and interact with musical scores in a unique, multi-sensory way, enabling them to "read" and play music simultaneously without relying on visual cues.

+##

 ## 💡 Key Features
   - Real-time Beat Feedback: Mobile devices and an ESP32 prototype vibrate to indicate tempo beats.
 The first beat of each measure receives distinct feedback for clear orientation.